1D Urban Solver

 Where pipe networks overflow in the 1D urban solver, links to Flood Modeller's 1D river or 2D ADI solvers can be incorporated to model the resulting surface flows and possible flood scenarios for the area of interest.

-Upon release of Flood Modeller 5.0, users of the new 1D-urban solver will be able to benefit from the GIS user interface and visualisation tools within Flood Modeller to quickly undertake their integrated modelling studies.
+Users of the new 1D urban solver will be able to benefit from the GIS user interface and visualisation tools within Flood Modeller to quickly undertake their integrated modelling studies.
 They will also have the option of utilising the Flood Cloud service to run Flood Modeller models with the new 1D urban solver.
 Additionally, users will be able to benefit from the catalogue tool within Flood Modeller to organise and manage all data associated to a modelling project.